South Lane Leadership

 Linzy Jones, Co-chair

 Our Work in South Lane

 South Lane has been at the forefront of 90by30's child abuse efforts since Day One.
-As the first team to finish its prevention plan and the first to roll out a strategy (the Welcome Baby Box), it is paving the way for other areas of the county.
-The Welcome Baby Box, modeled after a similar box in Finland with a 75-year history of reducing infant mortality rates, is free to any infant born in South Lane.
-It is a gift to families to welcome their new baby and contains parenting information as well as a guide to community resources available to families.
-The box itself is a "Smitten Sleep System" that provides a safe, portable place for the baby to sleep, and the program is designed to strengthen social connections between parents and the rest of the community.
+As the first team to finish its prevention plan and the first to roll out a strategy (the Welcome Baby Bundle), it is paving the way for other areas of the county.
+The Welcome Baby Bundle, modeled after a similar program in Finland with a 75-year history of reducing infant mortality rates, is free to any infant born in South Lane.
+It is a gift to families to welcome their new baby and contains parenting information as well as a guide to local resources.
+The delivery of the Bundle during a home visit also strengthens social connections between parents and the rest of the community.

 South Lane is also one of the five rural regions implementing Roots of Empathy, an evidence-based school-based program that teaches children empathy through interactions with an infant and parent.
 Since its founding in 1996 by Mary Gordon, Roots of Empathy has expanded from Canada to eleven countries on three continents.
 An elementary- school classroom is paired with an infant, caregiver, and a volunteer instructor who delivers the ROE curriculum over 27 classroom visits.
 The infant and parent visit the classroom every three weeks, while the instructor also visits the weeks before and after to prepare and reinforce teachings using a specialized lesson plan.
 The program is proven to reduce aggression and bullying in students and aims to build the capacity of the next generation for responsible citizenship and responsive parenting.

 What else is planned for South Lane?
 The timeline is ambitious: